ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

 .. warning::
     Duplicate names of simulation object cause an undefined behavior in the script.

-As shown in the script and animation below, if two rectangle objects are named “Rect1,” manipulating them causes unknown behaviour, even if the Python variable assigned to them are different.
+As shown in the script and animation below, if you have two rectangle objects named “Rect1,” manipulating them causes unknown behaviour, even if the Python variable assigned to them are different.

-In these cases, a warning is outputted to inform you of the duplication.
+In these cases, PyLumerical gives a warning to inform you of the duplication.

 **Example**